DylanWRh/Programming-in-Artificial-Intelligence-22Fall/Gomoku-Pro/README.md

 A small project for the course, to implement an AI for Gomoku-Pro.

+This is a group project, and another attributor is *Yiming Wang*.

-Use min-max searching algorithm and alpha-beta pruning, with a simplified [evaluation function](https://github.com/sxysxy/GensokyoGomoku) and a searching depth of only 2.
+Use min-max searching algorithm and alpha-beta pruning, with [evaluation function](https://github.com/sxysxy/GensokyoGomoku)(simplified in this program) and a searching depth of only 2.

+Since it is only one-week project, we did not spend too much effort on optimizing the algorithm.
+So it is not strange that anybody has a great chance to beat it.

 ## Rule

 Basic rules are the same as naive Gomoku with 15 x 15 board.

 Restrictions for BLACK:
-1) For the first step, BLACK can only put at the middle of the board, i.e. (7, 7).
+1) For the first step, BLACK can only make a move at the middle of the board, i.e. (7, 7).
-2) For the second step, BLACK cannot put at the 3 x 3 area in the middle, i.e. [6, 8] x [6, 8].
+2) For the second step, BLACK cannot make a move within the 3 x 3 area in the middle, i.e. \[6, 8\] x \[6, 8\].

 No restrictions for WHITE.